Glass-Pumpkin/FFXIV-Fish-Simulator/README.md

 # FFXIV-Fish-Simulator
 A Barebones Final Fantasy XIV Fishing Simulator

-NOW WITH 4 TIMES THE BUTTONS AND 4 TIMES THE FUN!!
+NOW WITH MANY LOCATIONS AND 10x THE FISH!!

-Oh.
-More fish have been added too.
-So that's pretty neat.

 -----------------------------------------------
 Buttons are as follows: